akiljames83/Leetcode/README.md

 - Unordered Map takes up more memory generally as it stores a much larger array.
 - However, it appears that unordered map is much more efficient for a pure look up table.
 - To use it: `unordered_map <int> myMap;`
+- Additionally, the woest case runtime is a bit different, lgN verses N (map vs umap)

 ## Initializer List for a Map
 ```c++